infiniteopt/InfiniteOpt.jl/docs/src/guide/objective.md

 # Objectives
 A guide and manual for specifying and modifying objective functions in `InfiniteOpt`.
-The Methods section at the end comprise the manual, and the above sections comprise the guide.
+The Methods section at the end comprises the manual, and the above sections comprise the guide.

 ## Overview
-Naturally, objective functions are key aspect of optimization problems in general and this is certainly the case with infinite dimensional ones.
+Naturally, objective functions serve as a key aspect of optimization problems in general and this is certainly the case with infinite dimensional ones.
 In `InfiniteOpt` objectives are defined in much the same way they are in `JuMP`.
 One key idea to keep in mind is that the objective must evaluate to a finite